matthew-phelps/tar_flow/README.md

    in one place when you go to add sandboxing with `renv`, `packarat`, and `switchr` etc.

 4. Take advantage of automation for loading `targets` targets at the cursor with the 'load target at cursor' addin.
-Or the `tflow` addin: 'load editor targets' to load all targets referred to in the current editor.
+Or the `tarflow` addin: 'load editor targets' to load all targets referred to in the current editor.

 ## Opinions